KavyaJP/Speech-Emotion-Recognition/readme.md

 ## 🗃️ Dataset

-We use the **[RAVDESS Dataset](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio)** (Ryerson Audio-Visual Database of Emotional Speech and Song), which contains audio recordings of actors expressing various emotions.
+- We use the **[RAVDESS Dataset](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio)** (Ryerson Audio-Visual Database of Emotional Speech and Song), which contains audio recordings of actors expressing various emotions.

----
+- For Hindi SER we have used **[Dataset by Vishal Bhardwaj](https://www.kaggle.com/datasets/vishlb/speech-emotion-recognition-hindi?select=my+Dataset)**, which contains audio recorings in Hindi language and different Emotions

+- For Indian Accent English we have used **[Public TTS dataset](https://github.com/skit-ai/emotion-tts-dataset)**, which contains audio recordings for different emotions in Indian Accent english

+Note: The structure for all of these datasets was modified for easier importing in code.

 ---